renaissance-publishing/renaissance/content/chapters/21-races.md

 - Size: Medium
 - Tags: Spirit, Humanoid, Foxfire
 - Language Groups: GH
-- Elastic: Foxfire don't have a rigid skeleton — they aren't solid at all, in fact — and so their form is slightly *deformable* — the can "stretch," "bend" and "squash" very slighty.
+- Elastic: Foxfire don't have a rigid skeleton — they aren't solid at all, in fact — and so their form is slightly *deformable* — the can "stretch," "bend" and "squash" very slightly.
   - This gives them a +10 bonus to checks when being highly flexible would be an advantage — such as Athletics checks to fit through cramped spaces or Stealth checks to hide.
 - Forest-Flow: Foxfire can move through forests (and orchards) with incredible grace.
   They do not treat forests or orchards as difficult terrain.
 - Glow: Foxfire glow gently, producing light like a (green) torch.
-  This is can be useful at night, but also makes hiding *difficult* (-30 penalty) if not impossible.
+  This is can be useful at night, but also makes hiding *difficult* (-30 penalty to Stealth) if not impossible.
-- Natures: Foxfire have three natures; one comes from the forest that is their basin, and normally inherit the other two, usually one from each parent.
+- Natures: Foxfire have three natures; one comes from the forest that is their basin, and they normally inherit the other two, usually one from each parent.
-  - When you create your Foxfire character, select a *regional* nature two other natures from the list below.
+  - When you create your Foxfire character, you gain the *Peach* nature, and two other natures from the list below.
+  - With your GM's permission, if your Foxfire has somehow been bound to a different forest, you may replace the Peach nature with a different nature that represents your new basin.
   - *Adopting* a nature (or returning to your standard form) is a Quick Action.
     (Note: This not a *sustained* action.
     Switching is a single Quick Action.)